Danny Logan: PLL

 Logan was selected 11th overall in the 2021 PLL College Draft by Atlas Lacrosse Club.
 Selected 3rd in the 2nd round, he was the first Short Stick Defensive Midfield selected.
 He won the George Boiardi Hard Hat Award as the league's top defensive midfielder as a rookie and was voted #24 in the Players' Top 50 list after the season.
 He won the George Boiardi award again in 2022.

-Stats:
+Logan signed a contract extension with Atlas through the 2027 season on March 1, 2025.

+Stats

 NLL

 Logan was selected 50th overall by the San Diego Seals in the 2020 NLL Draft.
+Logan was named to the NLL All-Rookie Team following the 2023 season.

+Stats

 International career

 Logan was named to the US national team for the 2023 World Lacrosse Championship.

 Playing style

-Logan is known for his tenacity as a defensive midfielder, with teams often avoiding dodging against him.
-He has been referred to as a "fifth pole" for his ability on defense, being able to shut down almost any opponent and causing many turnovers.
-Additionally, he plays the wing on faceoffs and is a threat to score in transition.
+Logan is generally regarded as the best short stick defensive midfielder in the world.
+He has been referred to as a "fifth pole" for his ability on defense, being able to shut down almost any opponent due to his combination of physicality and quickness, having many teams avoid dodging on him due to him allowing so few goals.
+Atlas head coach Mike Pressler has called Logan the greatest defensive midfielder he has ever seen.
+Due to this, he has been nicknamed "Danny Lockdown" by Denver, Atlas, and San Diego teammate Trevor Baptiste.
+Additionally, he plays the wing on faceoffs and is a threat to score in transition, with Atlas teammate Eric Law saying he believes Logan could be a PLL-caliber offensive midfielder.
+In box lacrosse, Logan also often takes faceoffs due to NLL teams not often carrying a faceoff specialist.